-These just arrived yesterday, and ever since ...
-I haven't had them turned off.
 Previously I owned a Logitech 2:1 set up that packed some powerful bass, but after 6 years it was time for something new.
-I did lots of research on small 2 speaker setups that had amazing audio quality and some powerful bass without the need of a sub and it was Lunatique's review of them that persuaded me to purchase the A2s.
+I did lots of research on small 2:0 and 2:1 speaker setups that had good audio quality and it was Lunatique's review of them that persuaded me to purchase the A2s.
 I also didn't have much room, so they had to be small.

 From the second I lifted up their postage box I knew I would be in love with their build quality.
 The box they came in must have weighed a good 15 pounds.
 I ran home from the mailbox and unboxed them.
 When I got the box opened all the cables were wrapped in their own velvet pouches (a really neat feature).
 The A2s were also in their own velvet bags; obviously for travel, but I do not plan on moving them much, if at all.
 Each speaker came in at just under 4 pounds.
 They stand about 6 inches tall and have a width of about 4 inches.
 They are about 5 inches long.
 So, these speakers are SMALL.
 But their build quality far surpasses any desktop speakers I have owned, extremely satisfied.